Printer Friendly

 3. Light or whitish in color or having light or whitish parts.
 Used with animal and plant names.

-4. also White Of or belonging to a racial group having light skin coloration, especially one of European origin: voting patterns within the white population.
+4. also White Of or belonging to a racial group of people having light-colored skin, especially when of European origin, and in some classifications also when of Middle Eastern or North African origin: voting patterns within the white population.

 a.
 Incandescent: white flames.